medmac01/hareshunter_paper/README.md

 ## HARESHUNTER: A Threat Hunting Automation Framework using Collaborative LLM Agents

-This repository contains the IEEE paper on HaresHunter, an innovative threat hunting automation framework that leverages collaborative Large Language Model (LLM) agents.
+This repository contains the IEEE paper on HaresHunter, a threat hunting automation framework that leverages collaborative Large Language Model (LLM) agents.

 ### 📄 Paper